Artificial intelligence is increasingly used and applied in many sectors, and as it could not be less, it has entered with force in the field of [...]

 This is important, but the best thing is that it frees talent from repetitive tasks that add little value.
 Talent is the most valuable asset that companies have, and thanks to Machine Learning it can be dedicated to tasks that bring a lot of value to customers and at the same time are stimulating for "natural intelligence".

-Read More »There is a consensus among executives of the world's largest companies about the important impact that Artificial Intelligence (AI) will have on the [...]
+Read More »There is a broad consensus among executives of the world's leading companies about the impact that artificial intelligence is going to have on business and [...]

 Read More »The term artificial intelligence (AI) is nowadays, but it was invented in 1956 by John McCarthy, Marvin Minsky and Claude Shannon in the famous [...]